gurpreetz/gurpreetz.github.io/experience.md

 ###### Apr 2019 – Present
 _Senior Staff Software Engineer, AP Firmware_
 * Architect for AP FIPS Development
-  * Designed, Implemented and Verified a FIPS (140-2) Compliant upgrade process
+  * Designed, Implemented and Verified a FIPS (140-2) [Certified](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/3901) upgrade process
   * Firmware improvements to allow for crypto and firmware self validation on demand as well as on system boot
   * Zeroization of APs in case of extreme security violations
   * Implemented an SP800-90B Compliant HWRNG Device Driver based on the ATECC608A TPM